 The swim takes place at Newport Beach on Sydney's Northern Beaches, located a 35-minute drive from Sydney's CBD.

-If you're after a good coffee and late breakfast or lunch after your ocean swim, head to the popular cluster of cafes on Barrenjoey Road.
+If you're after a good coffee and late breakfast or lunch after your ocean swim, head to the popular cluster of cafes on either Barrenjoey Road or Robertson Road.

 On offer at this event is a swim distance for everyone from those new to ocean swimming all the way to the seasoned ocean swimming veterans.

 Newport Beach is an open beach, with shifting breaks, gutters, and rips meaning it can pose a challenge at times, but for the most part, you'll find it completely manageable.
 Its intensity really depends on the tides, winds, and swell, with a reef off the southern end of the beach offering protection from some swells from the South East.

 The 400m ocean swim is a kids-sized circuit out around the buoys and back into the beach.